 The bottom line is keep it clean with a lens cloth.
 We recommend arming your booth staff with at least two cloths each.
 They are cheap.
 Losing customers is expensive!

-Got a question about using iPads at Trade Shows?
+Got a question about our tips for iPads at Trade Shows?
 Let us know in the comments section below.